Referrals and Authorization: Military Facility First Consideration

 - Special circumstances that prevent you from using a military hospital or clinic

-If a provider determines you need specialty care, they’ll submit a referral request to TRICARE East.
-Often, the military hospital or clinic has the specialized services available; and they’ll notify TRICARE East, usually within one business day.
-Then, TRICARE East will refer you to that military hospital or clinic.
+A provider will submit a referral request to us if they say you need specialty care.
+Often, the military hospital or clinic has the specialized services available.
+In that case, they’ll notify us.
+This is usually within one business day.
+Then, we will refer you to that military hospital or clinic.

 The facility may contact you to schedule an appointment.
-Then, TRICARE East will give you the details about that facility.
+Then, we will give you the details about that facility.
 If they can’t provide the services, you’ll be referred to a civilian network provider.

-If you choose a provider before the Right of First Refusal decision, and the military facility can provide the services, you must go to the military facility instead.
+If you choose a provider before the military facility first consideration decision, and the military facility can provide the services, you must go to the military facility.